Stop Foreclosures & Evictions in Toronto and across Ontario

 Ontario foreclosures are not the most common legal method to recover funds from a property that is in default.
 Lenders will only use this legal process in a few limited situations.
 Most lenders will use the power of sale process since it is faster and cheaper.

 If your property is in foreclosure we highly recommend that you consult with a lawyer and our foreclosure specialist.
 Please call us for a list of lawyers that can provide FREE legal help.
 Note, we are not lawyers and always recommend that our clients obtain legal advice.
 A foreclosure can be a complex legal transaction with the final out come determined by the court system.

 A foreclosure means that the lender will take title to the property and the present owner will be removed from title of the property.
 The original home owner will no longer have any interest in the property and the new owner will assume all responsibility for the property.

-Below are some common questions that you may have regarding foreclosures in Ontario.
+Below are some common questions that you may have regarding foreclosures in Toronto, Ontario.

 Can I Stop the Foreclosure?

 Yes it is possible to stop a foreclosure.
 There are legal and financial remedies that can be used to stop a foreclosure.
 In most cases it is in the property owner’s best interest to stop the foreclosure.